pkp/pkp-docs/dev/documentation/en/architecture-services.md

 # Services

 A `Service` class is a container for storing reusable methods.
-It coordinates [Entities](./architecture-entities), [`DAO`s](./architecture-database) and other utilities to read and write from the database, send emails and fire events.
+It coordinates [Entities](./architecture-entities), [`DAO`s](./architecture-database), and other utilities to read and write from the database, send emails, and fire events.

 Service classes isolate the business logic of actions taken in the application from the handlers which receive and respond to the request.
-It should be possible to use a service class method from a `PageHandler`, `APIHandler` or even a CLI command.
+It should be possible to use a service class method from a `PageHandler`, `APIHandler`, or even a CLI command.

 > Services are new to the application and are not yet available for all entities.
 Read about the [refactor strategy](#refactor-strategy).
 {:.notice}